- 28 Sep 2020

 People should be encouraged to travel to the site via active travel methods such as walking or cycling, or in their own car and only with members of their own household.
 People should be advised to think carefully whether they need to use public transport for travel to the site.

 The use of face coverings in polytunnels and greenhouses should be encouraged where physical distancing is challenging.
 Air vents should be opened to maximise air flow.
-People must not congregate in a polytunnel, greenhouse or other onsite indoor space.
+People must not congregate in a polytunnel, greenhouse or other onsite indoor space and the restrictions on numbers of people and households for indoor communal activities apply.

 Disabled people and children and young people